vuejs/jp.vuejs.org/src/api/index.md

     methods: {
       // ...
       example: function () {
-        // データを編集
+        // modify data
         this.message = 'changed'
-        // DOM はまだ更新されない
+        // DOM is not updated yet
         this.$nextTick(function () {
-          // DOM が更新された
+          // DOM is now updated
-          // `this` は現在のインスタンスにバインドされる
+          // `this` is bound to the current instance this.doSomethingElse()
-          this.doSomethingElse()
         })
       }